isomerpages/moe-punggolsec/_secondary-1-registration-2025/3) Overview Of Secondary One Registration Process.md

 </p>
 </td>
 <td rowspan="1" colspan="2">
 <p><strong>Only for parents of students (in PG1 or PG2) who meet the eligibility criteria to offer subjects at a more demanding level.
-(For more info, refer to Pg 11 on Subject-Based Banding)</strong>
+(For more info, refer to Pg 11 of the registration booklet (Parents Gateway) on Subject-Based Banding)</strong>
 </p>
 </td>
 </tr>